mathewgomas-alfred/mathewgomas.io/reference_manual/instant_preview.rst

 Instant Preview
 ===============

 Instant Preview(Previously known under the code name Level Of Detail/LOD strokes) is Krita's special speed-up mechanism that was funded by the 2015 Kickstarter.
-Krita slows down with really large images due the large amount of data it's crunching in painting these images.
+Krita slows down with really large images due to the large amount of data it's crunching in painting these images.
 Instant Preview works by taking a smaller version of the canvas, and drawing the feedback on there while Krita calculates the real stroke in the background.
 This means that if you have a 4k screen and are working on a 4k image at 100% zoom, you won't feel any speed up.

 Activating Instant Preview
 --------------------------